bonitasoft/bonita-doc/md/7.3/creating-a-new-look-feel.md

 A Look & Feel is defined in a set of files.
 You can set the Look & Feel for the Bonita BPM Portal Web interface, an application, a custom page, or for the Bonita BPM Portal Mobile interface.

 This page explains how to modify the Look & Feel of Bonita BPM Portal and of forms in processes run from the Portal.
-You can also [specify the Look & Feel of a web application in Bonita BPM Studio](specify-look-and-feel.md).
-The definition in the Portal overrides the definition created in Studio.

 ## Introduction